Klipper3d/klipper/docs/Measuring_Resonances.md

 ### Checking the setup

-Now you can test a connection.
+Now you can test the connection.

 - For "non bed-slingers" (e.g. one accelerometer), in Octoprint, enter `ACCELEROMETER_QUERY`